The probability that $x$ and $y$ commute in a compact group

 \cen{\bf The probability that x and y commute} \msk \cen{\bf in a compact group} \msk \cen{Karl H. Hofmann and Francesco G. Russo}

 \bsk {\smc Abstract.} We show that a compact group $G$ has finite conjugacy classes, i.e., is an FC-group if and only if its center $Z(G)$ is open if and only if its commutator subgroup $G'$ is finite.
 Let $d(G)$ denote the Haar measure of the set of all pairs $(x,y)$ in $G\times G$ for which $[x,y]=1$; this, formally, is the probability that two randomly picked elements commute.
 We prove that $d(G)$ is always rational and that it is positive if and only if $G$ is an extension of an FC-group by a finite group.
 This entails that $G$ is abelian by finite.
 The proofs involve measure theory, transformation groups, Lie theory of arbitrary compact groups, and representation theory of compact groups.
-Finally, for an arbitrary pair of positive natural numbers $m$ and $n$ we investigate the effect on the group structure of the positivity of the probability that the powers $x^m$ and $y^n$ commute for two randomly picked elements $x, y\in G$.
-This involves additional additional complications which are studied in the case of compact Lie groups.
 Examples and references to the history of the discussion are given at the end of the paper.

 \msk {\smc MSC 2010}: Primary 20C05, 20P05; Secondary 43A05.

 \msk {\smc Key words}: Probability of commuting pairs, commutativity degree, FC-groups, compact groups, Haar measure.